B-P-Coders/coding-night/README.md

 #             - index.js rendering the app  in an element with id root
 #             - App.jsx importing all React components to return an app
 #             - images folder with svg and png graphics used in the program
-#             - styles folder where are located 14 css stylesheets, each one for styling one React component
+#             - styles folder where are located 14 CSS stylesheets, each one for styling one React component
 #             - pages folder where every component provides diffrent page, including:
 #                    - Index.jsx providing the main page of the app
 #                    - Timetable.jsx giving user a place for lesson plan
 #                    - Notes.jsx creating a place where user can make notes
-#                    - Math.jsx which makes a page where user can choose from using a calculator or seeing formulas
+#                    - Math.jsx which creates a page where user can choose from using a calculator or seeing formulas
 #                    - Calculator.jsx which provides a functional calculator on the page
 #                    - Formulas.jsx being a reminder of important formulas in math, physics and chemistry
 #                    - BinCalculator.jsx which changes decimal numbers into hexadecimal, binary and octal